Those days had become history when freelance jobs were recognized as part-time jobs meant to bring a few extra bucks to your pocket.

 - Proficiency in back-end development.

-- Outstanding designing experience and user experience (UX), user interface (UI) skills.
+- Outstanding design experience and user experience (UX) and user interface (UI) skills.

-Creative design is an extremely popular field of work that includes graphic design, web asset creation, motion, etc. Experienced freelance designers find more work than they can actually tackle, but there’s a catch.
-You’ll need a diverse portfolio to succeed in this department, and flaunt your prospective clients and tell them what you’re capable of producing.
+Creative design is an extremely popular field of work that includes graphic design, web asset creation, motion, etc. Experienced freelance designers find more work than they can tackle, but there’s a catch.
+You’ll need a diverse portfolio to succeed in this department; flaunt your prospective clients and tell them what you’re capable of producing.

 Design enthusiasts can become freelance designers and grab the chance to gain some highly valuable experience through freelancing, and that would add more Karizma to your resume in the future.

 A solid design portfolio is crucial and something you build over time, so keeping yourself on top of industry trends, showing dedication towards learning new tools, and sharpening your skills before getting into the freelancing world is key.
-Certain types of coding are more popular than others.
-So, you can just start on with your strengths, and later, learn those “intricate” languages to broaden your meaning in the future.
+In addition, certain types of coding are more popular than others.
+So, you can start with your strengths and later learn those “intricate” languages to broaden your meaning in the future.

-Competition in the freelance graphic designing job is actually very high, as there are numerous freelance designers in the market.
+Competition in freelance graphic designing is very high, as there are numerous freelance designers in the market.
 Try to begin with some small projects, such as marketing materials, posters, and infographics for small businesses.

 - Creative and passionate about design.

-- Outstanding networking and people skills are needed.
+- Great networking and people skills are needed.